 General Guidelines for proposal:

-- Mentors/Principle Investigators must be active members of PAS; additionally Mentors will be requested to assist with the grant review process.
+- Mentors/Principle Investigators must be active members of PAS (Paid dues for submission year); additionally, Mentors will be requested to assist with the grant review process.

 - Mentors/Principle Investigators can submit up to 2 proposals for funding consideration.

 - More than one student author may be on a single proposal; however, the specific roles of each of the student researchers towards the project, and towards writing of the proposal should be clear.

 - Projects should be of such nature that they could be initiated and completed within one year.

 - The PAS funds are to be used primarily for expendable supplies, small pieces of equipment, and travel associated with the study, living and/or housing expenses, if essential for the project.
 Travel to present at a conference will not be funded.

 - Funds are not to be used for major pieces of equipment.